 RMS Titanic: on this day 106 years ago … & Samira Addo, Portrait Artist of the Year

 It’s 106 years ago today that the ‘unsinkable’ passenger liner, RMS Titanic, hit an iceberg and sank in just two hours and forty minutes.
-For years the tragedy was a matter of private internal horror: people didn’t talk about trauma then and … Continue reading
+For years the tragedy was a matter of private internal horror: people didn’t talk about trauma then and only two years later the First World War broke out, eclipsing Titanic’s tragedy with its own tremendous … Read More

 Third novel, and the Reith Lectures, 2016